 Tuesday, March 13, 2018, 12:30 p.m.

 KAMANCELLO is comprised of SHAHRIYAR JAMSHIDI, kamanche, and RAPHAEL WEINROTH-BROWNE, cello.
 Shahriyar Jamshidi is the founder of the Dilan Chamber Ensemble.
 Originally from Iranian Kurdistan, Shahriyar is a graduate of Tehran University of Art and a former artist-in-residence at Banff Centre.
 He is also well known as a creative Kurdish kamanche (four strings Spiked Fiddle) improviser.
 Shahriyar has devoted his artistic career to the preservation and transmission of Kurdish musical heritage.
 Raphael Weinroth-Browne, cellist, multi-instrumentalist, and composer and founder of The Visit, is rapidly making a name for himself as an exceptionally versatile musician, both in Canada and internationally.
 A graduate of Toronto’s Glenn Gould School and a former artist-in-residence at The Banff Centre, Raphael combines polished classical technique with daring improvisation and his own compositional language, effortlessly blurring the lines between musical genres.
 In a show blending refinement and innovation, Kamancello weaves a unique musical fresco that mixes the subtlety of traditional Kurdish and Mesopotamian music with the rigor of Western classical music.
 The scope of their creations ranges from soulful and emotive to incendiary and intense, and their sound has been described as being “totally entrancing”.
-Having made waves with performances at Montreal’s Place des Arts for Festival du Monde Arabe, Toronto’s Tirgan Festival, and Doors Open Toronto, Kamancello is poised to releases their groundbreaking debut full-length album soon.
+Having made waves with performances at Montreal’s Place des Arts for Festival du Monde Arabe, Toronto’s Tirgan Festival, and Doors Open Toronto, Kamancello have just recently released their groundbreaking self-titled debut album available through bandcamp.

 Parking at McMaster